 Health Indicator Report of Cancer Incidence - Brain and Central Nervous System Cancer

-Cancers of the brain and central nervous system (CNS) account for about 1% of cancer annually diagnosed in adults, but are the second most common form of cancer in children and adolescents, accounting for roughly 15% of all childhood cancer cases.
+Cancers of the brain and central nervous system (CNS) account for 1.4% of new cancer cases and nearly 3% of all cancer deaths in the U.S. This equates to 24,000 cases and 16,000 deaths.
+The five-year survival rate is 33.8%.
+Brain and spinal cancers are the second-most-common form of childhood cancer, accounting for 15% of cancer cases in children and adolescents.
+Between 2010 and 2015, New Mexico has averaged about 120 new cases of brain and spinal cord cancer per year, with 14 of these annual cases occurring in children under the age of 20.
+These rates have remained relatively stable in New Mexico in recent decades.
 The causes of brain and CNS cancer are not well understood, but appear to involve a combination of hereditary and environmental factors.
 Excess ionizing radiation exposure to the head is a known cause, but this accounts for very few cases.

 Incidence of Brain and Central Nervous System Cancer - Age-adjusted Rate per 100,000 Population by County, New Mexico 2007-2009